 - McMullen & Wing Ltd - flybridge design

-Our primary testing facility is the Twisted Flow Wind Tunnel, which is available for hire to industry.
-This tunnel was constructed specifically to test yacht sails, and includes an adjustable twisted onset flow for proper simulation of the apparent wind, but is also suited to other types of low-speed testing.
-The test section is 3.5m x 7m and models are typically 2 m high.
+Our primary facility for sail testing is the Twisted Flow Wind Tunnel, which is available for hire to industry.
+This wind tunnel was constructed specifically to test yacht sails, and includes an adjustable twisted onset flow for proper simulation of the apparent wind, but is also suited to other types of low-speed testing.
+The test section is 3.5 m x 7 m and models are typically 2 m high.
 This wind tunnel is the largest of its type in New Zealand.